photoprism/photoprism-docs/docs/user-guide/faq.md

     The fully functional Community Edition will always remain free.
 You will be able to upgrade and downgrade without losing any data.

+    We encourage you to [become a sponsor](../funding.md), even and especially if you are satisfied with the basic functionality.
+Think of "free software" as in "free speech," not as in "free beer".
+Thank you!

 ## User Interface ##

 ??? question "Can I use trees for organizing my pictures and albums?"